 Preparing Your Ritual

 This ritual takes much less preparation.
 It should still be performed at night under a waning moon.
-Ideally, at a place and time, you won’t be disturbed by anyone.
+Ideally, you won’t be disturbed by anyone at a place and time.

-Cast a protective circle around your ritual area and light the candle in the center of the circle.
+Cast a protective circle around your ritual area and light the candle in the circle’s center.

 Casting the Spell